billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 ```

 Also, this route makes no distinction for a HEAD request, (which it currently doesn't support, but
-we'll fix that next), which would also fetch the entire blob, even though no content would be returned.
+we'll fix that next), where you wouldn't want to fetch the entire blob as no response body should
+be returned.

-We could weave the HEAD logic in with the GET logic, but it's quite distinct, so it's cleaner just
+You could weave the HEAD logic in with the GET logic, but it's quite distinct, so it's cleaner just
 to separate it out into its own method.
 Per the spec, it doesn't need to handle `Range` requests any
-differently to a non-Range request.
+differently to a non-Range request, so just indicating the content length and type, and indicating
+support for range-requests (with the header `Accept-Ranges: bytes`) should be sufficient.

 ```csharp
 [HttpHead("/asset")]